dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 [!code-csharp[Main](startup/sampleCompatibility/Startup2.cs?name=snippet1)]

-The [MvcOptions](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs) class contains all the compatibility options you can set.
+The [MvcOptions](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs) class source comments have a good explanation of what changed and why the changes are an improvment for most users.

+The comments in the [CompatibilitySwitch](https://github.com/aspnet/Mvc/blob/747420e5aa7cc2c7834cfb9731510286ded6fc03/src/Microsoft.AspNetCore.Mvc.Core/Infrastructure/CompatibilitySwitch.cs#L9) provide more information on the breaking changes and instructions on how to implement a behavior change and corresponding compatibility switch.

+We recommend you test your application using the latest version.
+We anticpate that most applications will not have breaking changes using the latest version.
+For apps that encounter breaking changes, using the appropriate compatibility switchs:

+* Allows you to use the latest release and opt out of specific breaking changes.
+* Give you time to update your app so it works with the latest changes.

-Consider ASP.NET Core 3.0, which is not scheduled on the [ASP.NET Core Schedule and Roadmap](https://github.com/aspnet/Home/wiki/Roadmap).
-At some future date, there will be an ASP.NET Core 3.0 version.
+At some future date, there will be an [ASP.NET Core 3.0 version](https://github.com/aspnet/Home/wiki/Roadmap).
 Applications targeting ASP.NET Core 3.0 will not be able to opt-out of breaking changes introduced in ASP.NET Core 2.x.
+We feel these are positive changes that benefit all users.
+By introducing them now, most apps can benefit now, and the others will have time to update their applications.

 ::: moniker-end